rems-project/isla/README.md

-programme (grant agreement No 789108, "ELVER"), in part supported by the UK Government Industrial Strategy Challenge Fund (ISCF) under the Digital Security by Design (DSbD) Programme, to deliver a DSbDtech enabled digital platform (grant 105694), and in part funded by Google.
+programme (grant agreement No 789108, "ELVER"), in part supported by the UK Government Industrial Strategy Challenge Fund (ISCF) under the Digital Security by Design (DSbD) Programme, to deliver a DSbDtech enabled digital platform (grant 105694), in part funded by an Arm iCASE doctoral studentship (18000005, Simner), and in part funded by Google.